-This includes ALL international flights which began March 22.
-Southwest hopes to resume international flights by May 4.
+This includes ALL international flights.
+Southwest hopes to resume international flights by late May through late June.

 Want to stay up to date on all things Southwest?
 Subscribe for up-to-the-minute news.